Loop3D/LoopStructural/docs/source/user_guide/geological_model.rst

                                     damp = True)

 The other parameters are used to tune the behaviour of LoopStructural.
-Different interpolation schemes can be used, interpolation_options_ for more information
+Different interpolation schemes can be used, see :doc:`interpolation_options` for more information.

 Adding a fault
 ~~~~~~~~~~~~~~

 Faults are modelled by building a structural frame to define the fault geometry.
 The structural frame has three coordinates: